Compliance

 The Toyo Seikan Group (the “Group”) shall conduct transactions through free and fair competition that complies with the Antimonopoly Act (the “Act”) and shall not engage in any activity that violates the Act or that leads to a suspected violation of the Act with any business operator that competes with companies in the Group.

-Toyo Seikan Group Holdings and its domestic and overseas group companies conducted the following activities during fiscal 2022.
+In the fiscal year 2023, Toyo Seikan Group Holdings and its domestic and overseas group companies conducted the following activities.

 Prevention of Bribery and Corruption